 Following discussions at the Annual General Meeting in April 2007 a notion was passed to change the name of the PCNA in line with changes occurring elsewhere in the speciality and in November, 2007, the association re-launched as the ‘Congenital Cardiac Nurses Association’ in order to widen the remit to include health care professionals caring for the Adult Congenital Heart population.
 With this re-launch came a new logo and this website.

 The Executive Committee members have a business meeting at least 4 times per annum; these meetings also offer an opportunity for the CCNA to work on national issues affecting children’s cardiac nurses, such as updating the “Children and young people’s cardiac nursing: RCN guidance on roles, career pathways and competence development” (RCN, 2014)

 We try to issue a bi-monthly newsletter to members via email, the aim being to update members on the work that the executive committee have been undertaking; to share local, national and international news and stories and to advertise upcoming events and conferences.
 If you have anything that you would like to share with other CCNA members please do contact our newsletter editor Jenny Somer (see Members page for contact details).

-Historically there were 2 conferences or symposiums per year, one in the spring (alongside Cardiology in the Young) and the second in the autumn (alongside the BCCA) however our presence is now mainly linked to the BCCA meetings in November. – This year’s meeting is Tuesday 2nd November 2021 – details on the Education page.
+Historically there were two conferences or symposiums per year, one in the spring (alongside Cardiology in the Young) and the second in the autumn (alongside the BCCA) however our presence is now mainly linked to the BCCA meetings in November.
 In 2016 and 2017 we were able to hold our own conference at University of Worcester.
 In June 2021 we went online again and successfully delivered our conference to an international audience.
+We have recently held a CCNA day alongside the BCCA conference at the ICC Birmingham 7th/8th Novemebr 2022.